mrbeewer/python-spotify-stats/README.md

 ## Description
 Random demo project using the Spotipy library to create a simple little visual similar to Spotify wrapped, but limited to only the top tracks, top genres, and top artists.

+Will create a PNG and SVG of the (incredibly) simple visual.
+Use the SVG file to make something beautiful!

 NOTE: This project is mirrored on both my GitHub and GitLab repositories as it is a demo.

 ## Visuals